Reference Architecture: Workspace app

 - Step3 Configure Citrix Workspace and Enable Gateway Services

 - Step4 Enable Single Sign On (SSO) to Web/SaaS apps for publishing

-- Step5 Enable Secure Workspace Access service to monitor and block malicious, dangerous, or unknown websites
+- Step5 Enable Secure Private Access service to monitor and block malicious, dangerous, or unknown websites

 - Step6 Link a Content Collaboration account and Endpoint Management service to Citrix Workspace services

 - Step7 Deploy Citrix Workspace app or use HTML5 compatible browser to access Citrix Workspace Experience UI and enable Analytic services for Workspace App